bschwand/filament_winder/README.md

  - Generates information to choose best winding tow count, pattern and skip number depending on desired tube diameter, filament tow width and winding angle.
- - An essentIal design goal of the software is to be embeddable.
+ - An essential design goal of the software is to be embeddable.
    Therefore it is fast, efficient, low-memory footprint and does not rely on bloated runtimes or VM, just straight C and no external libraries.